hydroserver2/hydroserver/docs/deployment/aws-deployment.md

 - Domain: You can provide a domain name if you want, but this autogenerated domain will only be temporary.
 Take note of this value for later.
 - Platform and Branch: Select "Python" for the platform and "Python 3.8" for the branch.
-- Application Code: Choose "Upload you code" and select the zip file you created in the previous step.
+- Application Code: Choose "Upload your code" and select the zip file you created in the previous step.
 - Service Role: Create or select an IAM service role to manage this application.
 - EC2 Key Pair: Create or select an EC2 pair for this environment.
 You'll need this to be able to connect to your instance via SSH.